 Student Life Report

 Esterle also ran activities night out of the Fieldhouse and created a numbered directory and floor plan.
-Her goals for the rest of the year include continuing to work with mental health initiatives and strengthening SSMU’s relationship with Residence Life.
+Their goals for the rest of the year include continuing to work with mental health initiatives and strengthening SSMU’s relationship with Residence Life.

 The President announced governance documentation updates, as well as Internal Regulations updates including the creation of a conflict of interest policy.
 He outlined his plans to increase psychological and dental coverage from $500-$1000 reasoning that it will better reflect the psychological claims made at SSMU, and that the increase will be important for wisdom teeth removals.